 It all depends on how many wheels your BMW sports.
 The four-wheel version is der BMW, and in German, you refer to your car using the masculine singular pronoun ‘er’.
 If your money didn’t quite stretch that far and you bought a BMW motorcycle, you refer to the bike in German using the feminine singular pronoun ‘sie’ as it is die BMW.

 Should you be in the habit of addressing your BMW affectionately after you’ve bonded with him or her, then you can reassuringly use the informal ‘du’.
 Should you ever get disheartened with your BMW’s German instructions, you can either take German lessons, change the language settings back to English or replace him or her with a VW or Porsche.
-When referring to either of those, remember to use ‘er’ as none of them makes motorcycles.
+Remember to use’ er’ when referring to either of those, as none of them makes motorcycles.